Nenkai/gt-modding-hub/docs/ps2/getting_started.md

 Open `cdvd iml2iso` and open the newly created IML file with it.

 Press `iml2iso` and iso creation should start.
-It takes one minute or so with GT4 Online on an HDD.
+It takes one minute or so with GT4 Online on a HDD.

 Congratulations!
 You now have an ISO ready to go.